 Establish a personal practice as a Bard, Ovate, and/or Druid.
 This may include, for example, taking lessons and engaging in a regular practice of a musical instrument as a bard, pursuing ongoing ecological study or citizen science as an Ovate, or practicing a particular system of Druid magic as a Druid.
 Consult the Apprentice Guide for a thorough discussion of this requirement and how to meet it.

 Core Curriculum in Druid Philosophy

-In addition, your preparation for the Companion degree will include close study of the following seven books, which will provide you with seven distinct perspectives on the underlying ideas of Druid philosophy and their expression in AODA:
+In addition, your preparation for the Companion degree will include close study of the following seven books (one from the group of three ecology books plus each of the other six books), which will provide you with seven distinct perspectives on the underlying ideas of Druid philosophy and their expression in AODA:

 - Three Initiates, The Kybalion

 - Nichols, R. (1990).
 The book of Druidry.
 Aquarian Press.

 - Greer, J.M.
 (2011).
 The Druid Revival Reader, Lorian Press (this book may be ordered from AODA’s website, http://aoda.org/publications/books-on-druidry/

 - Ancient Order of Druids in America, The Druid Grove Handbook (this book may be ordered from AODA’s website, http://aoda.org/publications/books-on-druidry/)